Yaw-VR/yaw-vr.github.io/docs/software/infusevr.md

 1. **Open the Infuse VR dashboard within VR**: Tap on the Infuse VR icon within the VR view and a dashboard will appear
 2. **Enable Motion Compensation**:
    - Click on the tab labelled `Motion Compensation`.
-   - Adjust the settings to your preferance.
+   - Adjust the settings to your preference.
 3. **Save and apply changes**: Click `Apply` or `OK` to save your settings.

 ## Hand and Gaming Accessory Visualization